JohnResenberger/hello-world/README.md

 Hi Humans!

-John here, Having a good day making somechanges toa readme file.
+John here, Having a good day making somechanges to a readme file.